sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 fmt.Println("Pi is ", pi)
 ```

-`fmt.Printf` is more sophisticated-- it can read given variables in multiple ways. `%d` stands for digit, so it's oppriate for integers. `%f` is for float64s, and can accept a number to round the float64 to. `%T` gives the type of the variable, which proves pretty useful for debugging purposes.
+`fmt.Printf` allows more granularity-- it can read given variables in multiple ways. `%d` stands for digit, so it's appropriate for integers. `%f` is for `float64`s, and can accept a decimal point to round the `float64` to. `%T` gives the type of the variable, which proved pretty useful for debugging purposes for me, who is still learning types-- it seems simple right!

 ```go
 fmt.Printf("Hello %s\n", myName)